Indian campaign of Alexander the Great: Revolt of the army

 Alexander, using the incorrect maps of the Greeks, thought that the world ended a mere 1000 km away, at the edge of India.
 He therefore spoke to his army and tried to persuade them to march further into India, but Coenus pleaded with him to change his mind and return, saying the men "longed to again see their parents, their wives and children, their homeland".
 Alexander, seeing the unwillingness of his men, agreed and turned back.

 Alexander raised twelve altars to mark the eastern extent of his conquests.
 The exact location and fate of these altars is unknown, although one historian has suggested that they were later reused to create some of the Pillars of Ashoka.

 Mallian campaign

 Along the way, his army conquered the Malli clans (in modern-day Multan).
 During a siege, Alexander jumped into the fortified city with only two of his bodyguards and was wounded seriously by a Mallian arrow.
 His forces, believing their king dead, took the citadel and unleashed their fury on the Malli who had taken refuge within it, perpetrating a massacre, sparing no man, woman or child.
 However, due to the efforts of his surgeon, Kritodemos of Kos, Alexander survived the injury.
 Following this, the surviving Malli surrendered to Alexander's forces, thereby his beleaguered army moved on and conquered more Indian tribes along the way.
+Another tribe known as Agalasseis was also defeated and their territories annexed.

+Lower Indus Valley campaign

+Asia in 323 BC, the Nanda Empire in relation to Alexander's empire and neighbors.